Azure/acr/docs/preview/continuous-patching/README.md

 Continuous Patching is currently in private preview.
 The following limitations apply:
 - Windows-based container images aren’t supported.
 - Only "OS-level" vulnerabilities that originate from system packages will be patched.
 This includes system packages in the container image managed by an OS package manager such as “apt” and “yum”.
 Vulnerabilities that originate from application packages, such as packages used by programming languages like Go, Python, and NodeJS are unable to be patched.
 - End of Service Life (EOSL) images are not supported by Continuous Patching.
-EOSL images refer to images where the software provider is no longer offering updates, security patches, and technical support.
-Examples include Debian 8 and Fedora 28.
-EOSL images will be skipped from the patch despite having vulnerabilities - the recommended approach is to upgrade your image to a supported version.
+EOSL images refer to images where the underlying operating system is no longer offering updates, security patches, and technical support.
+Examples include images based on older operating system versions such as Debian 8 and Fedora 28.
+EOSL images will be skipped from the patch despite having vulnerabilities - the recommended approach is to upgrade your the underlying operating system of your image to a supported version.

 ## Prerequisites

 - You can use the Azure Cloud Shell or a local installation of the Azure CLI with a minimum version of 2.15.0 or later.
 - You have an existing Resource Group with an Azure Container Registry.
-- You have an Azure Container Registry with Tasks enabled (Tasks is not supported in the free tier of ACR)
+- You have an Azure Container Registry with Tasks enabled.
+(Tasks is not supported in the free tier of ACR)

 ## Key Concepts
 Because Continuous Patching in ACR creates a new image per patch, ACR relies on a tag convention to version and identify patched images.
 The two main approaches are incremental and floating.